vmware-tanzu/community-edition/hack/choco/README.md

         Not logged in
     ```

-1. When done, uninstall the package.
+1. When done, uninstall the package. (need to be an administrator)

     ```sh
     PS C:\Users\joshr\community-edition\hack\choco> choco uninstall tanzu-community-edition --source $HOME\tce-pkg